Demographics of Nigeria: Population

 Nigeria's population has been increasing rapidly for at least the last 5 decades due to very high birth rates, quadrupling its population during this time.
 Growth was fastest in the 1980s, after child mortality dropped rapidly.
 It has slowed slightly since then as both the birth rate and total fertility, rate have declined marginally since a 1978 peak.
-According to the 2017 revision of the World Population Prospects the total population was 185,989,640 in 2016, compared to only 37,860,000 in 1950.
+According to the 2017 revision of the World Population Prospects the total population was 191 million in 2016, compared to only 38 million in 1950.
+Fertility rates turned out to be lower than expected in Nigeria, with double-digit decreases.

 The proportion of children under the age of 15 in 2010 was 44.0%, 53.2% were between 15 and 65 years of age, while 2.7% were 65 years or older.
-There is a large degree of population momentum, with 3.2 per cent growth leading to the projected population.
+There is a large degree of population momentum, with 3.2 per cent growth leading to the projected population of 546 million by 2100.

 The federal government has not elected to implement the type of controversial family planning programs that have reduced population growth of other developing nations, a result of low political support for these programs and a cultural preference for large families as well as high levels of social instability.
 Rising educational levels and health care improvements may enable future parents to plan for smaller families.

 The former Nigeria's chairman of National Population Commission, Eze Duruiheoma, delivering Nigeria's statement in New York City on sustainable cities, human mobility and international migration in the 51st session of Commission on Population and Development, said that "Nigeria remains the most populous in Africa, the seventh globally with an estimated population of over 198 million.
 The World Population Prospects predicts that by 2050, Nigeria will become the third most populated country in the world.
 Over the last 50 years, Nigeria's urban population has grown at an average annual growth rate of more than 6.5% without commensurate increases in social amenities and infrastructure."
 He also stated that the population "grew substantially from 17.3% in 1967 to 49.4% in 2017."